rcalixte/awesome-wayland/README.md

 There are no current plans to apply to the [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome) project for inclusion.

+> [!NOTE]
-If you want to contribute, please read [this](https://github.com/rcalixte/awesome-wayland/blob/master/.github/CONTRIBUTING).
+> If you want to contribute, please read [this](https://github.com/rcalixte/awesome-wayland/blob/master/.github/CONTRIBUTING.md).

 SCOPE
 -----

+> [!IMPORTANT]
-The scope of this repository aims to capture applications, libraries, etc. that are **designed** to support the Wayland ecosystem.
+> The scope of this repository aims to capture applications, libraries, etc. that are **designed** to support the Wayland ecosystem.
 This does not include existing applications that have implemented support for Wayland.
 That list is being maintained at [mpsq/arewewaylandyet](https://github.com/mpsq/arewewaylandyet) which is the repository for [arewewaylandyet.com](https://arewewaylandyet.com/).

 TABLE OF CONTENTS
 -----------------